mtgjson/mtgjson-website/docs/data-models/deck-list/index.md

 > ### releaseDate
 >
 > The release date in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format for the set.
-Returns `null` if the set was not formally released as a product.
+Returns `null` if the deck was not formally released as a product.
 >
 > - **Type:** `null | string`
 > - **Introduced:** `v4.3.0`